ahmad0xcy/ahmad0xcy/README.md

 Right now I'm working through PortSwigger Web Security Academy, HackTheBox labs, and preparing for CPTS.
 I try to learn everything hands-on, even if it means getting stuck for hours on a single problem.

-I’m still early in the journey, but I’m building consistency over perfection.
+I’m still early in the journey, but I’m building consistency over time.

-I document my progress through GitHub labs, notes, and writeups.
+You can check out my writeups here: https://medium.com/@rdmfg3791

 Fun facts:
-- I enjoy getting stuck on hard CTFs (it’s part of the process)
+- I enjoy getting stuck on hard CTFs and figuring them out step by step
-- I learn best by breaking things, not reading about them
+- I learn best by breaking things, not just reading about them
 - I prefer practical security over theory